opencast/opencast/docs/guides/admin/docs/configuration/database.md

 ======================

 Opencast ships with embedded JDBC drivers for the H2 (HSQL), MySQL/MariaDB databases.
-The built in H2 databased is used by default and needs no configuration, but it is strongly recommended to use MySQL or MariaDB instead as there will be a huge performance gain, especially if more data are in that database.
+The built in H2 databased is used by default and needs no configuration, but it is strongly recommended to use MariaDB instead as there will be a huge performance gain, especially if more data are in that database.

+*Notice:* In general we recomment to use MariaDB 10.0+ instead of MySQL 5.5+, as the MariaDB is fully compatible with MySQL 5.5+ but not vice versa.
+The enhancements of MariaDB, i.e. allowed more robust migration scripts than MySQL.

 *Notice:* For a distributed set-up of Opencast, you cannot use the internal H2 database.